pierrehenrymuller/ESP-FBot/docs/m5atom-extras.md

 Instead of `light_switch` the other possible values are `switch.toggle` are `usb_switch`, `dc_switch` and `ac_switch`.

 Nice way to control your battery from a short distance.
+See a [full example configuration of this here](https://github.com/Ylianst/ESP-FBot/blob/main/docs/example-m5atom-button.yaml).

 ## Light Configuration